 Check out the Meraki API endpoints to see all the changes you can make at the network level.
 This type of automation isn’t restricted to changes however, and can also be used to provision large numbers of new networks and devices during the setup phase.

-Changing things across many networks is great, but what about those engineers who manage multiple organizations?
+Changing configurations across many networks with the Meraki dashboard is an easy thing to do… when you are just managing one organization.
+But what about those engineers who manage multiple organizations?
 What about service providers that manage tons of organizations?

-The Meraki dashboard is quite powerless when it comes to making changes across multiple organizations, but the APIs on the other hand are perfect for these types of use cases.
+The Meraki dashboard can be quite powerless when it comes to making changes across multiple organizations.
+On the other hand, the APIs are perfect for these types of use cases!

 There are many such changes that you can make at the organization level.
 Adding or removing administrators at scale would be a great example of another very common use case.